dirtycoder0124/domain-extractor/README.md

 # domain-extractor
-Paste text data and it will extract all domains and subdomains from.
+Paste data and it will extract all domains and subdomains from.